From BR Bullpen

 Beginning at age 20, he played in all five seasons that the National Association existed, hitting .307 for the 1872 New York Mutuals, third highest on the squad.
-He was in the new National League in 1876 and in 1879-80.
+He was in the new National League in 1876 and in 1879 and 1880.
 He was a year younger than Davy Force, his teammate and fellow infielder on the 1879 Buffalo Bisons.

 As a 31-year-old veteran, he still played well for the pennant-winning 1882 Cincinnati Red Stockings, hitting .281.
 In 1883, his 5 home runs and 52 RBI were among the league leaders, although his batting average was below the team average.
 But he was one of the oldest players in the league and his career went down after that.

 Sporting Life on January 22, 1916 remembered a game played in 1877 between Tecumseh and Allegheny (Pittsburgh), calling it "The First Minor League Interleague Series".
 The box score shows Fulmer played shortstop and batted fifth in the Allegheny lineup.
 In front of him in the order were Pud Galvin the pitcher and Ned Williamson the third baseman.
 Although it was technically a minor league team, every single player on the Allegheny team that year was a former or future major leaguer.

 He was a major league umpire for a while in 1886.
 He also managed the Philadelphia Athletics in the Eastern Association in 1881 and Portland of the Eastern New England League in 1885.
 After baseball became a magistrate.